eightsmile/cfa/cfa level III/Equity/Equity.md

 1. slippage cost is more important than commission ocst
 2. greater for small cap stock than large cap stock
 3. no necessarily greater in emerging mkt
-4. slippage cost is higher is market volatility is higher
+4. slippage cost is higher if market volatility is higher

 #### Strategy